A tie is a tie, is a tie – or is it?

 In a quality tie you’ll find good outer fabrics, resilient construction, proper interlinings and luxurious finishing touches.

 When examining that next tie you want to buy, look for bias cutting of the lining and tie fabrics, which allows the tie to recover from wrinkling.
+Possibility of the tie to wrinkle is an important factor to consider.
+There are some fabrics that should not be washed with water like expensive silk.
+While ties made of higher percentage of cotton are liable to wrinkle with washing.
+Also when you iron ties like this, the hot press can mess up with the thread patterns or prints on the tie.
 Slip, another important feature, is a loose stitch that will yield when tied.
 Today, most ties are machine slip-stitched with resilient thread.

 While many types of interlinings are used, the most popular is a blend of wool, acrylic and polyester.
 A properly weighted interlining will give the tie a luxurious feel, knot easily and remain wrinkle free.
 By the way, it is a myth that the more stripes on a tie’s interlining the better the quality of the tie.
 The number of stripes merely denotes the weight of the interlining and is a guide to the manufacturer for matching the respective weights of the interlining and outer fabric.
 Heavier linings are needed to balance lightweight fabrics and conversely, lightweight linings compliment a heavier weight outer fabric.